alexeiksefteris/RegenTech-Emerging-Technologies/Emerging_Tech_Impact_Report.md

 * Allows for real-time monitoring and optimization of crop and soil conditions.

 **Impact on RegenTech:**
-* Enhance the planning stream by providing detailed data for farm customization.
+* Enhances the planning stream by providing detailed data for farm customization.
 * Improves automation in irrigation and nutrient distribution, minimizing the wastage of resources.

 **Legal and Regulatory Responsibilities**